chavanyukta/Stock-price-prediction/README.md

 ─ report.pdf # Full project report including methodology and results ─ README.md # Project documentation file
 ─ requirements.txt # List of required Python libraries

+## Project Report

+The full project report detailing the methodology, experimental results, and analysis can be found in the [RNN for Stock Price Prediction Report.pdf](RNN%20for%20Stock%20Price%20Prediction%20Report.pdf) file in this repository.

+## Author

+**Yukta Sanjiv Chavan**
+Email: chavanyukta@gmail.com